shftgroup/shftweb/about.md

 # Design and Implementation Of This Site

 This website is hosted from CI's data center on a dedicated server controlled by the group.
 It is a complete rewrite of a fork of D. Allan Drummond's [Drummond Lab], which is itself a fork of Trevor Bedford's [Bedford Lab] site.
 I used this fork as the base for a full revision of the site.
-While it was designed to be distributed through Github pages, I am using [Github] to host the site source code and then running my site instance in a local Docker container.

 The site uses [Sass] for stylesheets, [Eleventy] for site generation, and [Bootstrap] for reactive design features.
 The main motivation for using Eleventy is that the website itself is a set of static HTML pages, which are easier to maintain and align with the philosophy of minimal computing.
 The goal is to spare excessive CPU cycles and unnecessary I/O operations as the site is easily cached and easy to preserve.